Portuguese cuisine: Influences on world cuisine

 Portugal formerly had a large empire and the cuisine has been influenced in both directions.
 Other Portuguese influences reside in the Chinese territory of Macau (Macanese cuisine) and territories who were part of the Portuguese India, such as Goa or Kerala, where vindalho (a spicy curry), shows the pairing of vinegar, chilli pepper and garlic.

 The Persian orange, grown widely in southern Europe since the 11th century, was bitter.
 Sweet oranges were brought from India to Europe in the 15th century by Portuguese traders.
 Some Southeast Indo-European languages name the orange after Portugal, which was formerly its main source of imports.

 Examples are Albanian portokall, Bulgarian portokal [портокал], Greek portokali [πορτοκάλι], Persian porteghal [پرتقال], and Romanian portocală.
 In South Italian dialects (Neapolitan), the orange is named portogallo or purtualle, literally "the Portuguese ones".
-Related names can also be found in other languages: Turkish Portakal, Arabic al-burtuqal [البرتقال], Amharic birtukan [ቢርቱካን], and Georgian phortokhali [ფორთოხალი].
+Related names can also be found in other languages: Turkish Portakal, Arabic al-burtuqal [البرتقال], Amharic birtukan'’ [ብርቱካን], and Georgian phortokhali [ფორთოხალი].

 The Portuguese imported spices, such as cinnamon (Cinnamomum verum) now liberally used in its traditional desserts and savoury dishes, from Asia.

 The Portuguese "canja", chicken soup made with pasta or rice, is a popular food therapy for the sick, which shares similarities with the Asian congee, used in the same way, indicating it may have come from the East.

 In 1543, Portuguese trade ships reached Japan and introduced refined sugar, valued there as a luxury good.

 Japanese lords enjoyed Portuguese confectionery so much it was remodelled in the now traditional Japanese konpeitō (candy), kasutera (sponge cake), and keiran somen (the Japanese version of Portuguese "fios de ovos", also popular in Thai cuisine under the name of "kanom foy tong"), creating the Nanban-gashi, or "New-Style Wagashi".
 During this Nanban trade period, tempura (resembling Portuguese peixinhos da horta) was introduced to Japan by early Portuguese missionaries.